 Kostas presented the operation of the PACE-Kchip interface in the current Kchip design.
 The present version of the Kchip deduces the PACE 20MHz internal signal "MUXclk" from the 40MHz system clock and synchronizes its phase when a ReSync command is applied.
 This signal is necessary for the Kchip in order to drive properly the ADC clock line and to latch the ADC data output.
 Another crucial interface signal is the DataValid signal which is emitted by the PACE chip and changes state when a new event starts being readout.
 This interface configuration is, to some extent, sensitive to phase delays between the system 40MHz clock and the two PACE control signals MUXclk and DataValid, which can change with the radiation exposure of the PACE chip.
-The synchronization problem gets more complicated by the fact that there are four PACE chips connected to a single Kchip which might have differences in the propagation delays on these signals and which might degrade differently with the radiation dose.
+The synchronization problem gets more complicated by the fact that there are four PACE chips connected to a single Kchip which might have differently with the radiation dose.